grakkit/framework/README.md

 object.foo = 'test';
 ```

+### `framework.dist(source, target, flat)`
+Calculates the distance between the `source` and `target` locations.
+If the locations are not in the same world, the function will return `Infinity`.
+You can also set `flat` to true, in which case the Y axis will be ignored.

 ### `framework.entries(object)`
 Converts the input `object` into an array of entries.
 The entry format differs from `Object.entries` output:
 ```javascript